 #>

-#> To invalidate the inference that the effect is different from 0 (alpha = 0.01),
+#> To nullify the inference that the effect is different from 0 (alpha = 0.01),

 #> one would need to transfer 6 data points from treatment success to treatment failure as shown,